Ad valorem tax: Value-added tax

 A value-added tax (VAT), or goods and services tax (GST), is a tax on exchanges.
 It is levied on the added value that results from each exchange.
 It differs from a sales tax because a sales tax is levied on the total value of the exchange.
 For this reason, a VAT is neutral with respect to the number of passages that there are between the producer and the final consumer.
 A VAT is an indirect tax, in that the tax is collected from someone other than the person who actually bears the cost of the tax (namely the seller rather than the consumer).
-To avoid double taxation on final consumption, exports (which by definition are consumed abroad) are usually not subject to VAT and VAT charged under such circumstances is usually refundable.
+To avoid double taxation on final consumption, exports (which by definition are consumed abroad) are usually not subject to VAT, and the VAT charged under such circumstances is usually refundable.

 History

 The origin of the value-added tax is a debatable topic.
 It is variously ascribed to either German businessman Wilhelm von Siemens in 1918, or American economist Thomas S. Adams in his works between the years 1910-1921.
-Adams intended the VAT as an alternative to the business income tax and meant it not as an appendix to the federal income tax system in existence at the time but as its major alternation.
+Adams intended the VAT as a substitute for the business income tax and meant it not as an appendix to the federal income tax system in existence at the time but as its major alternative.
 In contrast the innovators in Germany thought of the VAT as a substitution for an already existing sales tax and as an adjunct to the tax on income.

 Firstly VAT was introduced in France in 1954, but its usage was limited only to several cases.
 First full-scale VAT was put in place in Denmark in 1967.
 The spread of VAT was helped by the fact that European Union began to require members to adopt the VAT upon their entrance to the EU.
 Major influences in the spread of VAT outside of the EU are generally attributed to the IMF and the World Bank.
 Ironically the United States, who to this day do not have the VAT, promoted the tax largely in their post WWII occupation of Japan as well as in their advisory activities to developing economies.